 - Work.
 Jacobus already pointed out why there was (then) a need for professional genealogists: some people lack the time, the skills or the research opportunities.
 Nothing has changed.
 Those who are unable to do the research themselves – for whatever reason – ask professionals to do the work for them, and they are happy to pay for it.
 Part of the professional world are the forensic genealogists, who use their genealogy skills to assist in legal procedures and court cases.
 There are doctors who use genealogy to study hereditary diseases.
 Other professionals focus on finding heirs to an estate.
 Often, these professionals are not so much looking for deceased ancestors but for living descendants or relatives.

-Dr. Penny Walters wrote two books about the psychological aspects of family history research: Ethical Dilemmas in Genealogy (2019) and The Psychology of Searching (2020).
-We definitely recommend these books if you are interested in these topics.
+Dr. Penny Walters wrote two books about the psychological aspects of family history research.

 Yes, genealogy is fun.
 Yes, we help our clients build their identity or heal their emotional wounds.
 And yes, it is our profession and we try to earn (some) money.
 However, our prime reason for being involved in genealogy is that we want to connect people to their (own) past.